 8th MBB Symposium 2021

-We are pleased to invite young researchers to participate and present at the 8th MindBrainBody (MBB) Symposium 2021 that takes place on March 15-18, 2021, this time virtually, during the International Brain Awareness Week.
+We were pleased to welcome 400 young researchers to participate and present at the 8th MindBrainBody (MBB) Symposium 2021 that took place on March 15-18, 2021, this time virtually, during the International Brain Awareness Week.

 Soyoung Park (German Institute of Human Nutrition, Potsdam-Rehbrücke)